Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 end
 ```

-7.Now we get to find out why we needed to `local hero = map:get_hero()`.
+7. Now we get to find out why we needed to `local hero = map:get_hero()`.
 We needed to get the hero in order to cause damage using the function `on_interaction()`.
 There are a few ways to cause damage.

 One can use game function `game:remove_life(total_life - damage_amount)`.
 That would require one to get the game `local game = entity:get_game()`, but there is not indication that damage was caused.